 How does the proposal get submitted to the sponsor?

 UARSC OSP provides proposal support throughout the entire proposal process.
 Most federal funders require electronic submissions, so UARSC OSP staff are responsible for agency registration requirements, assisting with the assembly of the application and, in most cases, responsible for the submission.
 OSP staff also will assist should there be any need for further follow-up with the funder following the submission.
 The majority of federal agency proposals are submitted through Grants.gov, a central venue for receiving applications.

 How are the grant funds managed?

-UARSC administers grants and contracts on behalf of the University.
-Usually the sponsor does not simply send a check.
-This means UARSC must “float” your project and then seek reimbursement from the sponsor at intervals.
-We also handle financial management and reporting, human resources, payroll services, accounting services, compliance audits, and risk management.
-In addition, the Sponsored Projects Analyst works closely with you throughout your project to ensure compliance with policies and regulations.
+UARSC is responsible for administering grants and contracts on behalf of the University.
+Usually, the sponsor does not simply send a check when a grant is awarded.
+This means that UARSC must provide or “float” the funds for your project expenses until reimbursement from the sponsor can be collected at later intervals.
+UARSC provides financial management and reporting, human resources services, payroll services, accounting services, compliance audits, and risk management.
+In addition, the UARSC OSP staff works closely with you throughout your project to ensure compliance with policies and regulations.

 Nonprofit Gateway is a network of links to Federal government information and services

 State and Federal Resources